Action of 27 February 1941: Action

-A few shell splinters hit Leander, which fired five salvoes in a minute, then ceased fire to observe results.
+A few shell splinters hit Leander, which fired five salvos in a minute, then ceased fire to observe results.
 Leander made the flag signal "Do you surrender?", the Merchant flag was seen to be lowered and the crew began to abandon ship.
 Leander had hit the ship several times in the forepart and a fire burned, visible through a large hole in the side.
-A boat was lowered from Leander with a boarding party to try to save the ship and two lifeboats were seen leaving the vessel as men jumped overboard or scrambled down the side.
+A boat was lowered from Leander with a boarding party to try to save the ship and two lifeboats were seen leaving the vessel as other men jumped overboard or scrambled down the side.
 An Italian officer in the water called out that the boarding party should not approach the ship, as it was burning and laden with ammunition.
 The boarding party laid off and as the fire spread, a big explosion before the bridge shot flames and smoke high into the sky, the ship settling bows first.
 As the fire burned, there was another explosion and five minutes later the ship sank under a cloud of black smoke.
 Leander recovered the boarding party and the Italian lifeboats, while edging away.